MetOffice/CSET/docs/source/contributing/index.rst

 Ensured the pull request title is descriptive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The PR title is used for the release notes.
-Therefore it should be
+The title of a pull request should clearly describe what the pull request
-sufficiently descriptive, and in particular should highlight any breaking
+changes, and in particular should highlight any breaking changes.

-changes.
+The titles of pull requests are used to compile the release notes and
+:doc:`/changelog`, therefore it is important that they are easy to understand
+for people who are not familiar with the code.
+Descriptive pull request titles
+also makes it easier to search for changes; useful when a bug was introduced.

-The PR title can be edited by clicking the "Edit" button to its right.
+The pull request title can be edited by clicking the "Edit" button to its right.
+If you need more text to describe what the pull request does, please add it in
+the description.

 Conda lock files have been updated if dependencies changed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~